Curriculum

 General admission to South College does not guarantee admission to the Associate of Science in Diagnostic Medical Sonography degree program.
 Students who apply to the Associate of Science in Diagnostic Medical Sonography program and fully meet the admission requirements but are not selected due to the unavailability of cohort spots may request to apply at another South College campus location.
 Applicants interested in the program are required to visit the college and meet individually with an admissions representative and program faculty to ascertain if their goals can be met by the college.
 Prospective students declaring Diagnostic Medical Sonography as their major must be generally admitted to South College and meet the following requirements in order to be considered for full admission to the program:

-1. Complete the Sonography program application form.
-The application deadline is available in the Department of Imaging Science at the applicable campus.
+- Complete the Sonography program application form.
+The application deadline is available in the DMS Department at the applicable campus.

 *Each of these areas may be used to rank applicants for full program admission.
 If minimum standards are met by more applying students than clinical seats, these rankings determine program admission.